cvat-ai/datumaro/site/content/en/docs/formats/yolo_ultralytics.md

 train: train.txt  # train images (relative to 'path') 4 images
 val: val.txt  # val images (relative to 'path') 4 images

-# YOLOv8 Pose specific field
+# Ultralytics YOLO Pose specific field
 # First number is a number of points in skeleton
 # Second number defines a format of point info in an annotation txt files
 kpt_shape: [17, 3]